 Contrasting with the traditional outer appearance, a contemporary white living space was created inside.
 The main entry in the new wood extension leads into a central stair hall.
 From there, the large master bedroom is to the left in the west end of the original barn, the compact bathroom is straight ahead, and the open plan living area is to the right, taking up the east half.
 There is also a utility and laundry room in the extension.

-The living area is open to the roof and exposed trusses, while the other half of the barn has a large open loft above.
-The stairs divide the loft into two distinct spaces, so it would be fairly easy to convert it into two enclosed bedrooms.
-Altogether, the converted barn has a floor area of 120 m2 (1,291 ft2).
+The living area is open to the roof and exposed trusses, while the other half of the barn has an open loft above that is easily big enough to be shared by a few kids.
+But if more privacy is preferred, the stairs divide the loft into two distinct spaces, so it would be fairly easy to convert it into two enclosed bedrooms.

 Leachachan Barn is available for vacation rentals through Wilderness Cottages.

 Click a thumbnail to view a larger photo, then click on the photo to advance to the next one.

 Text copyright 2014 SmallHouseBliss.
 All Rights Reserved.